Overview

 Prerequisites

-The source and destination directories for copying exist on the CVM.
+The source and target directories for migration already exist on the Cloud Virtual Machine (CVM).

 Note:

 CFS supports cross-VPC access.
-You can connect multiple VPCs through Cloud Connect Network (CCN) and then mount and access a file system.
+You can connect multiple VPCs through Cloud Connect Network (CCN) and then mount and access the file system.
+Directions

 1. Download and install the Rclone tool.